 PIN NUMBER SYMBOL DESCRIPTION 1 X1 The X1 pin is the input of an inverting amplifier and is intended to be connected to one pin of an external 32.768kHz quartz crystal.
 X1 can also be driven directly from a 32.768kHz source.
 2 X2 The X2 pin is the output of an inverting amplifier and is intended to be connected to one pin of an external 32.768kHz quartz crystal.
 3 V {BAT} This input provides a backup supply voltage to the device.
 V{BAT} supplies power to the device in the event that the V{DD} supply fails.
 This pin should be tied to ground if not used.
 4 GND Ground.
-5 SDA Serial Data (SDA) is a bidirectional pin used to transfer serial data into and out of the device.
+5 NC No Connection 6 Fout Frequency Output (F {OUT}).
+Open drain output, Programmable to be active/disabled in battery back up mode.
+7 SDA Serial Data (SDA) is a bidirectional pin used to transfer serial data into and out of the device.
 It has an open drain output and may be wire OR'ed with other open drain or open collector outputs.
-6 SCL The Serial Clock (SCL) input is used to clock all serial data into and out of the device.
-7 IRQ/F {OUT} Interrupt Output/Frequency Output is a multi-functional pin that can be used as interrupt or frequency output pin.
-The function is set via the configuration register.
-8 V {DD} Power supply.
+8 SCL The Serial Clock (SCL) input is used to clock all serial data into and out of the device.
+9 ĪRQ Interrupt Output.
+Open drain output, active low.
+10 V {DD} Power supply.